 FIG. 1.
 Visualization of the structure of the deep neural network employed for pendant drop tensiometry.
-The neural network is trained to solve the inverse problem to determine the surface tension (which is contained in the dimensionless density difference $\Delta \tilde{\rho}$ ) from a pending drop shape.
+The neural network is trained to solve the inverse problem to determine the surface tension (which is contained in the dimensionless density difference $\Delta \bar{\rho}$) from a pending drop shape.

-The shape fitting problem is, thus, a classical inverse problem of finding a material parameter set that minimizes a suitably defined distance metric between measured and calculated shape.
-In a Bayesian sense we maximize the likelihood of the material parameters given the measured shape.
-The forward problem to calculate a droplet shape given the surface tension, gravity, pressure, and the diameter of the capillary can be easily and stably solved by solving the shape equations, which are a set of ordinary differential equations based on the Young-Laplace equation.
-The corresponding inverse problem of determining the surface tension and pressure given an observed shape is often ill-conditioned if the shape becomes insensitive to parameter changes.
+In a Bayesian sense, we maximize the likelihood of the material parameters, given the measured shape.
+The forward problem to calculate a droplet shape, given the surface tension, gravity, pressure, and the diameter of the capillary, can be easily and stably solved by solving the shape equations, which are a set of ordinary differential equations based on the Young-Laplace equation.
+The corresponding inverse problem of determining the surface tension and pressure, given an observed shape, is often ill-conditioned if the shape becomes insensitive to parameter changes.
 In this sense, pendant drop tensiometry is a paradigm for many similar inverse problems in rheology.
-It has only recently been demonstrated that machine learning approaches can be useful to solve such ill-conditioned inverse problems.
-To our knowledge, an implementation of a machine learning approach for the pendant drop problem has never been discussed before and offers a novel way to think about the general solution of inverse problems in rheology.
-So far machine learning applications to rheological problems are limited to solving viscoelastic forward problems with the help of neural networks to replace full finite element calculations $^{20,21}$ .
+It has only recently been demonstrated that machine learning (ML) approaches can be useful to solve such illconditioned inverse problems.19 To our knowledge, an implementation of a machine learning approach for the pendant drop problem has never been discussed before and offers a novel way to think about the general solution of inverse problems in rheology.
+So far, machine learning applications to rheological problems are limited to solving viscoelastic forward problems with the help of neural networks to replace full finite element calculations.2

 The way a deep neural network learns correlations between input data and output data is especially helpful if a supervised learning scenario can be created.
-For problems in rheology and physics in general this is often the case, since the forward problem may be sufficiently easy to solve and to compute, the inverse problem, however, can be exponentially hard to solve.
-Generating a large training set by solving the forward problem many times and training a deep neural network with this data set to learn the necessary correlations to solve the inverse problem can lead to results that even outperform sophisticated conventional shape fitting approaches.
-Additionally, deep neural networks are lightweight and fast once the network has been trained, which is essential if highthroughput analysis is required.
+For problems in rheology and physics, in general, this is often the case, since the forward problem may be sufficiently easy to solve and to compute; the inverse problem, however, can be exponentially hard to solve.
+Generating a large training set by solving the forward problem many times and training a deep neural network with this dataset to learn the necessary correlations to solve the inverse problem can lead to results that even outperform sophisticated conventional shape fitting (CSF) approaches.
+Additionally, deep neural networks are lightweight and fast once the network has been trained, which is essential if high-throughput analysis is required.
 We want to explore the capabilities of a machine learning approach to the inverse Young-Laplace problem as a way to combine the precision of a forward numerical solution scheme with the speed and low hardware demands of a lookup table technique that is working on the entire shape space of droplets and not just a few selected shape parameters.

-The article is organized as follows.
-In Sec.
-II we first address the underlying physics of pendant drops and present a derivation of the shape equations that a pendant drop needs to fulfill.
+The article is organized as follows: In Sec.
+II, we first address the underlying physics of pendant drops and present a derivation of the shape equations that a pendant drop needs to fulfill.
 We also classify all possible pendant drop shapes under pressure and volume control to find the experimentally relevant shapes and the parameter regimes where they exist in nature.
-Numerically solving the forward problem for the relevant shapes provides the basis for the design and training of a deep neural network that solves the inverse problem to determine the surface tension from a pending drop shape as indicated in Fig. 1.
+Numerically solving the forward problem for the relevant shapes provides the basis for the design and training of a deep neural network that solves the inverse problem to determine the surface tension from a pending drop shape, as indicated in Fig. 1.
 This machine learning approach is presented in Sec.
 V. Results from conventional shape fitting and machine learning tensiometry are compared in Sec.
 VI.

+II.
 PHYSICS OF PENDANT DROPS

-Arc length parametrization
+A. Arc length parameterization